evg4b/fisherman/docs/configuration/expressions.md

 ---

 Fisherman uses expressions to define a condition for executing a rule.
-In this document, you can find all supported syntaxes.
+In this document, you can find all supported syntax's.

 ### Supported Literals